+1789.
 April 17.
 Ordered that the Lodge remain all the next morning in order to gratify such Ladies and Gentlemen as may wish to see it in a Mourning State.
-1789.
-April 13.
-It was agreed that all visiting Brethren, resident in Birmingham do

 An Oration, delivered at the dedication of Free Mason's Hall at the City of Quebec, in Canada, by Alexander Spark.
 A.M.
 Published at the request of the Society.